 The Water Festival brings crowds of locals to Phnom Penh.
 A highlight is boat racing on the river which can also be seen in Siem Reap on a smaller scale.

-Chinese New Year (late Jan 2017) is a not an official holiday but can see very large numbers of travelers to Siem Reap at that time.
+Chinese New Year (12 Feb 2021) is not an official holiday but can see very large numbers of travelers to Siem Reap at that time.
 Travel Asia a la carte recommends to avoid travel to Siem Reap over Chinese New Year to beat the crowds.

 Please consult your GP for detailed information.
 In our experience most travelers rarely experience health problems.
 If not used to the heat then take it easy especially for the first few days.
 Drink plenty of water and take breaks as required.
 Stomach upsets are possible as in all countries so bring some basic medicine even thought this can be easily purchased.